BruceOfTheBow/BruceComfyMods/PlantThings/README.md

 # PlantThings
-* Modified version of PlantIt by Plugma and the ODINPLUS Mod Team
+* Modified version of PlantIt by Plugma and the ODINPLUS Mod Team.
+Modified for ComfyValheim by Bruce.

 ## PlantThings changes from PlantIt